 - Designed to work optimally with a separately sold overquilt.

-- Keeping You Warm: Designed to fit snugly to all standard sized hammocks,…
+- Keeping You Warm: Full length and wide (9.2ft *4ft), designed to fit snugly to…

 The OneTigris’ hammock underquilt is a synthetic product that uses a polyester fill.
 Over the polyester filling is a 20D ripstop nylon shell as well as DWR coating.
 The official temperature range on OneTigris’ product is between 40° and 68°F.

 When OneTigris’ underquilt is fully extended it measures 7’ 9’’ long by 4’ wide.
 Once it’s in its stuff sack, the OneTigris underquilt will only measure 13’’ x 8’’ and weigh an impressive 27 ounces.

 One minor drawback to the OneTigris product is that it wasn’t designed to contour to your body.
 Without a contoured design or down insulation, the OneTigris could feel a bit stiff against your body.

 On the plus side, the OneTigris product is a very easy to use and affordable underquilt for beginning hammock hikers.
 The fact that it’s synthetic will save beginners a great deal of hassle when contending with moisture, and its lightweight design makes it easy to carry around.

 Campers who frequently go backpacking in damp regions will most likely enjoy OneTigris’ underquilt.
 While it doesn’t provide the comfort of a contoured product, the OneTigris underquilt provides good insulation, dries off fast, and is easier to pack than most synthetic products.